cweinberger/bpc/README.md

 After the user has signed in with Gigya on the website, the website request user permission securely from BPC.
 The secure exchange of permissions is done by encrypted tickets.

+BPC also support Google Accounts and Google Sign-in.

 Beyond storing user permissions, BPC has additional functionality: